chainguard-dev/edu/content/open-source/sigstore/policy-controller/how-to-install-policy-controller.md

 cgr.dev/chainguard/nginx@sha256:628a01724b84d7db2dc3866f645708c25fab8cce30b98d3e5b76696291d65c4a
 ```

 The image is not admitted into the cluster because there are no `ClusterImagePolicy` (CIP) definitions that match it.
+In the next step you will define a policy that allows specific images and apply it to your cluster.

+## Step 4 — Defining a `ClusterImagePolicy`

+Now that you have the Policy Controller running in your cluster, and have the `default` namespace configured to use it, you can now define a `ClusterImagePolicy` to admit images.

-Save and apply the following policy that will allow any [Chainguard Image](https://www.chainguard.dev/chainguard-images) hosted on the `cgr.dev/chainguard` registry to run on a cluster, while denying any other images:
+The following policy will allow any [Chainguard Image](https://www.chainguard.dev/chainguard-images) hosted on the `cgr.dev/chainguard` registry to run on a cluster, while denying any other images.

+Open a new file with `nano` or your preferred editor:

 ```shell
 nano /tmp/cip.yaml